Health & Human Services Program Requirements

 How to complete a search

-- Mail your copy to the address indicated on the form – Be sure to include a copy of identification (Driver's License or Government picture ID)
+- Be sure to include a copy of identification (driver's License or government photo ID)

-- You will receive a letter from Community Services that you can share with your placement organizations
+- You'll receive a letter from Department of Community Services that you can share with your placement organizations